-Floating liquefied natural gas (FLNG) technology is designed to overcome these challenges.
-It is complementary to conventional onshore Liquified Natural Gas (LNG) as it helps accelerate the development of gas resources to meet the world’s growing demand.
+Floating liquefied natural gas (FLNG) technology is complementary to conventional onshore liquefied natural gas (LNG) as it helps to accelerate the development of gas resources to meet the world’s growing demand.

 How does FLNG technology work?

-Aboard an FLNG facility, natural gas produced from underwater fields is processed and chilled to -162° Celsius (-260° Fahrenheit).
+Natural gas is produced from underwater fields then processed and chilled to -162° Celsius (-260° Fahrenheit).
 This shrinks its volume by 600 times to create LNG.
-The advanced design of facility’s on-board LNG plant packs a typical land-based LNG plant into a fraction of its normal size.
+The advanced design of an FLNG facility packs a typical land-based LNG plant into a fraction of its normal size.